clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 _TODO: add screenshot of a11y panel showing dialog_

-#### A note on focus indicators and focus management
+### A brief note on focus indicators and focus management

-Note that it's important to not prevent or remove focus on the dialog when its opened, for example by removing the dialog's focus indicator using CSS (e.g. `outline: none;`) or by calling the dialog's `blur` method, or calling an interactive child's `blur` method after opening it.
+Note that it's important to not prevent or remove focus on the dialog when its opened, for example by removing the dialog's focus indicator using CSS (e.g. via the despicable `outline: none;`) or by calling the dialog's or a dialog's child's `blur` method after opening the dialog.
 If the dialog _does not_ contain any interactive children (buttons, links, inputs, etc.) then focus should go to the dialog itself when opened.
 If the dialog _does_ contain at least one focusable child element, such as a close button, then focus should go to that element when the dialog is opened.
 When the dialog is closed, focus should return to the element that triggered its open event, for example a button element.

 This type of behavior is referred to as "focus management" among web accessibility professionals and in the WCAG.
-It is an expected behavior for the dialog element and important to not disrupt or change in order to keep the Modal component accessible.
+It is an expected behavior for the dialog element and important to not disrupt or change in order to keep our Modal component accessible.
 Doing so can violate various WCAG Success Criteria, such as [SC 3.2.1 On Focus (Level A)](https://www.w3.org/WAI/WCAG21/Understanding/on-focus.html), so if you are conforming to WCAG you should keep this in mind.

 _TODO:_ cite SO post where this is explained?

-If desired, we can use the CSS `:focus-visible` pseudo class to prevent the focus indicator from displaying when a user opens the dialog by clicking its trigger with a mouse.
-This will still show the focus indicator when using the keyboard to open it which is important for users who do not use a mouse and for example may rely on using their keyboard to navigate and interact with their computer.
+We can use the CSS `:focus-visible` pseudo class to prevent the focus indicator from displaying when a user opens the dialog by clicking its trigger with a mouse.
+This will still show the focus indicator when using the keyboard to open it which is important for users who solely rely on using their keyboard to navigate and interact with their computer.

 Speaking of focus indicators, if you want to dig deeper on how to design them to be more accessible I suggest reading the excellent article [A guide to designing accessible, WCAG-conformant focus indicators](https://www.sarasoueidan.com/blog/focus-indicators/) by Sara Soueidan.